mvolkmann/blog/src/astro.md

 ## Pages

-Pages are defined my files in the `src/pages` directory.
+Pages are defined by files in the `src/pages` directory.

 Think of pages like oceans and components like islands in the islands architecture.